-4. Discussion
+3. Discussion

-Describe the effect of mould type on microstructure and defects.
-What would you expect to see; and what did you see.
-Illustrate your observations with key, labeled and scaled images.
-Refer to the Al=Cu phase diagram.
+Write brief comments on the effect of mould type on microstructure and defects.
+What had you expected to see; and what did you see?
+Illustrate your observations with key images, which are correctly labelled and scaled.
+Refer to the Al-Cu phase diagram.
 Why does eutectic form at grain or dendrite/cell boundaries?
 Why do we get dendrites?